BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 To use the code you only need to *open* `AverageRadialLengthCrossings.m`.
 ReadImageJROI.m and ROIs2Regions.m do not need to be open but must be in the same directory (folder) as `AverageRadialLengthCrossings.m`

+If you would like to process a **whole folder of ROIs and get the results in a CSV file please use** [ARLCBatchProcess.m](https://github.com/BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/blob/main/ARLCBatchProcess.m) in leu of `AverageRadialLengthCrossings.m` and select your folder of ROIs when prompted instead of tying in the file name in the code.

 Date of data creation: Imaging data used for code development was collected in 2019 with study results published in 2020 [Ling,L et.al.
 Avannced Functional Materials 2020](https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/adfm.201910650).
-ROIs generated from these data sets for the nwe analysis were created in 2025.
+ROIs generated from these data sets for the new analysis were created in 2025.
 All Digiatal Phantoms generated 2024-2026.

 ## Inputs
-1. ROI file (.roi file type) from FIJI
+1. ROI file (.roi file type) from FIJI  (or a selected folder of ROIs if using the batch process version)
 2. mimnimim excursion length in pixels = number of points that need to consecutively fall to one side of the average
 3. minimim crossing distance in pixels = minimim distance between the radial length and the aveage radial length
 4. theta_start = start of the angle segment to be analyzed (0 degrees = 3 o'clock, angles increase counter clockwise)